chrisdeaner/chrisdeaner.github.io/pages/lyrics.md

 Hey I’ve become undone
 I misunderstood
 Talk like I’m on TV
+Where’s my mind?
-Where’s my mind?&nbsp; Heaven knows who I’ve been
+Heaven knows who I’ve been

 So hey I’ll be coming down
 Hard on everything